MichaelCoughlinAN/AI-Fintech/README.md

 ---

-For more information, questions, or feedback, feel free to [open an issue](https://github.com/MichaelCoughlinAN/AI-Fintech/issues) or submit a pull request.
+For more information, questions, or feedback, feel free to visit [hiimmichael.com](https://hiimmichael.com).